GuapSwap/guapswap/README.md

 ### Usage WARNING

-1. Please have at least 0.1 ERG at the proxy address before deciding to initiate a onetime swap, otherwise you will need to fund it with more ERG.
-This is to ensure that there are enough funds to pay for the protocol fee and all of the ErgoDex fees.
+Please have at least 0.1 ERG at the proxy address before deciding to initiate a swap, otherwise you will need to fund it with more ERG.
+This is to ensure that there are enough funds to pay for the protocol fee and all of the dex fees.
+The value may also need to be higher depending on the token to be swapped, since some assets require a higher minimum amount of ERG to swap for them.

 ### Available Commands

 1. `generate`
 2. `swap [--onetime] <proxy_address>`
 3. `refund <proxy_address>`
 4. `list <proxy_address>`

 ### Available Swap Token Tickers

 1. "SigUSD"
 2. "SigRSV"
 3. "NETA"